Disney Vacation Club

 Here are some examples of historical increases:

-- Old Key West Resort, the oldest of the DVC resorts (thus having the longest track record) had dues of $2.51 in 1991 and in 2008 had dues of $4.56.
-That means it has averaged a 3.57% increase, compounded annually.
+- Old Key West Resort, the oldest of the DVC resorts (thus having the longest track record) had dues of $2.51 in 1991 and had dues of $7.84 in 2020.
+That means it has averaged a 3.87% increase, compounded annually.

 In short, it’s hard to gauge exactly what the annual increases will be.
 As the buildings age, it’s likely the increases will escalate.
-The smaller resorts are likely to have bigger increases because there are fewer members sharing the costs.
-In the scenarios expressed on this page, I assumed a 3.2% dues increase, compounded annually.
+We have seen larger increases in recent years: in the last 10 years, the average increase is closer to 4%.
+The smaller resorts may have bigger increases because there are fewer members sharing the costs, but even that is speculation.
+In the scenarios expressed on this page, we assumed a 3.8% dues increase, compounded annually.
 If you think it will be higher, you should adjust your calculations accordingly.

 By the way, “compounded annually” means that each year’s increase is added to the total cost the previous year, not the original rate you were paying at the beginning.
-So if your 2008 dues at Saratoga Springs Resort are $4.21 and go up 3.2%, your new dues in 2009 would be $4.34.
-If those new dues of $4.34 per point go up 3.2%, your new dues in 2010 would be $4.48, and so on.
-Thus, the total grows exponentially.
+So if your 2020 dues at Saratoga Springs Resort are $6.77 and go up 3.8%, your new dues in 2019 would be $7.03.
+If those new dues of $7.03 per point go up 3.8%, your new dues in 2020 would be $7.30, and so on.

-I think it’s fair to guess that dues increases and resort rate increases may be roughly equivalent over time.
-I based my calculations below on that assumption.
-If you think resort rates will go up faster (and they might) than DVC dues increases, that will tend to make DVC membership look more attractive.
+We think it’s fair to guess that dues increases and resort rate increases will be roughly equivalent over time.
+We based our calculations below on that assumption.
+It’s a pretty reasonable assumption; DVC and regular resorts have almost identical cost structures.
+If you think resort rates will go up faster than DVC dues increases, that will tend to make DVC membership look more attractive.
+And if you think resort rates will go up slower than DVC dues increases, that tends to make DVC membership less attractive.

 - Maybe you’d be just as happy staying in the least expensive Disney Deluxe hotel room, and you’re able to get a modest discount on the hotel room.
-If you stayed at Wilderness Lodge in Regular Season with a 25% discount, 11 nights would cost you $2552.34 with tax in 2008.
+If you stayed at Wilderness Lodge in Regular Season with a 25% discount, 11 nights (5 weekday/2 Thursday/4 weekend) would cost you $4,592 with tax in 2021.

-- If you paid the full “rack rate” charged by Disney to stay in a Saratoga Springs studio for 11 nights in Regular season, it would cost you $3898.13 with tax in 2008.
+- If you paid the full “rack rate” charged by Disney to stay in a Saratoga Springs studio for 11 nights in Regular season(7 weekday/4 weekend), it would cost you $5,687 with tax in 2021.

 Another factor to consider before buying into DVC is the “opportunity cost” — what you are losing by tying up your money with Disney, instead of using it for another purpose.